ToontjeM/pemdemo/README.md

 # Postgres Enterprise Manager demo

+> PEM on Docker is not officially supported.
+I recommend to use [this demo](https://github/com/ToontjeM/pemdemovagrant) instead.

 This demo is built for Docker and is using the Trusted Postgres Architect (TPA) to deploy a 2-node cluster managed by EDB Failover Manager, a Barman server and a PEM server.
 The objective of the demo environment is to show the value of Postgres Enterprise Manager.